Dima-Bulavenko/BattleCity/README.md

 ---

 ## Project Management

 ### Agile
-- An Agile approach has been applied in the creation and planning of this game
+- An Agile approach has been applied in the creation and planning of this game.
-- Github projects was used to manage the project's development cycles
+- Github projects was used to manage the project's development cycles.
-- GitHub projects was used to track user stories and implement them based on priority
+- GitHub projects was used to track user stories and implement them based on priority.
 - GiHub projects was used to manage the team working sprints at each stage of development.
-- Find the link to the kanban board [here](https://github.com/users/Dima-Bulavenko/projects/7/views/1)
+- Find the link to the kanban board [here](https://github.com/users/Dima-Bulavenko/projects/7/views/1).

 ## Features